liorfranko/base-app/README.md

 1. A Rollout object is in use instaed of a deployment.
 (So you must have Argo Rollouts controller deployed on the cluster)
 2. A `checksum/config` annotation is added to the Rollout to trigger a rollout based on a configmap change for [for more information click here](https://helm.sh/docs/howto/charts_tips_and_tricks/#automatically-roll-deployments).
 3. The configmap name ends with hashed suffix.
-4. On every deploy a Job run to attach the configmaps to the ReplicaSet's, using ownerRefrence [for more information click here](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/).
+4. On every deploy a [configmap-attcher](https://github.com/liorfranko/configmap-attacher) Job run to attach the configmaps to the ReplicaSet's, using [ownerRefrence](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/).
 5. By default, the configmaps are mounted on the pods to `/etc/kubernetes/configmaps`, that can be modified using `configmapsMountPath`

 **Behaviour:**